-Rayuela supports 71 different languages such as Spanish, English, Portuguese, German, French, Italian, Dutch, Swedish, Finnish, Danish, Irish, Basque, Icelandic, and Luxembourgian in Latin and Other scripts.
+Rayuela supports 50 different languages such as Spanish, English, Portuguese, German, French, Italian, Dutch, Swedish, Finnish, Danish, Irish, Basque, Icelandic, and Luxembourgian in Latin and Other scripts.
 (Please note that not all languages are available for all formats.)

 Rayuela (Argentine Spanish for Hopscotch) is inspired by the homonymous novel by celebrated Argentinian writer Julio Cortázar, whose writings are considered key to 20th century avant-garde literature.
 Rayuela is the result of a 2-year working process, at two postgraduate courses followed by Alejandro Lo Celso at the University of Reading, UK (1999-2000) and later at the ANRT Atelier National de Recherche Typographique, in Nancy, France (2000-2001).
 At both schools the type Rayuela worked as the practical side of research.
 Rayuela has been a popular face, maybe because there are not so many informal-spirited types with good legibility in sustained reading.

 Rayuela was selected at the Bukva:raz! contest held by the ATypI in Moscow 2001, and later won a Certificate of Excellence at the TDC in 2006.
 Read more of Rayuela at PampaType.com.